VSparl/summary-site/docs/sam/index.md

-# Welcome to applied mathematics!
+# Welcome to applied mathematics